Mongoid 7.5

 In Mongoid 7.4 and earlier, and in 7.5 with the Mongoid.overwrite_chained_operators

-, the following criteria would be generated instead which
+option set to true, the following criteria would be generated instead which

 overwrites the first condition: